michael-lehn/ulm-on-ice/03_hexdisplay/README.md

 ## Purpose

-Counter gets incremented after one seconds.
+Counter with 8 bits gets incremented after one second.
+Value gets displayed on the hex display.

 ### Visualization of the design